notnews/unreadable_news/README.md

     <p align="center"><img width="55%" src="figs/nyt_words_uniquewords.png"></p>

-2. Our main measure of readability is based on the [Flesch–Kincaid readability tests ](https://en.wikipedia.org/wiki/Flesch%E2%80%93Kincaid_readability_tests).
-The Flesch Reading-Ease measure tells us how easy it is to read a text based on the average number of syllables per word and the average number of words per sentence.
-The higher those numbers are, the lower the ease of reading.
+2. Our main measure of readability is the [Flesch Reading-Ease measure ](https://en.wikipedia.org/wiki/Flesch%E2%80%93Kincaid_readability_tests).
+This measure is inversely related to the average number of syllables per word and the average number of words per sentence.
+A higher measure indicates higher ease of reading.
+A higher measure indicates higher ease of reading.

     * Our figure below shows an increase in readability from 1987 till the turn of the millennium by about 10 points.
 This increase is non-trivial since a 10-point gap in Flesch reading ease can separate US grades.